newmo-oss/ctxtime/README.md

 ## Linter

-ctxtimecheck is a linter which finds calling `time.Now` in your codes.
+ctxtimecheck is a linter that finds calls of `time.Now` in your code.

 You can install ctxtimecheck by go install.